MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-001-Basic-Setup.md

     |**IGST Payable A/c (Import))**|Specifies the general ledger account for which GST import payable amount for this state and component is to be posted.|

-## To set up GST in company information
+## To set up GST on company information

 Legal entity's GST registration number needs to be defined.